-Attorney Michael T. Malarick can help you with your home foreclosure and stopping a sheriff’s sale in Delaware County, Pennsylvania.
+Delaware County foreclosure attorney Michael T. Malarick can help you with your home foreclosure and stopping a sheriff’s sale in Delaware County, Pennsylvania.
 If you are currently facing a home foreclosure or a sheriff’s sale our law firm can help you to keep your home.
 Call for a free initial consultation to stop foreclosure from our sheriff’s sale lawyer in Delaware County serving the following areas: Delaware County, Upper Darby, Philadelphia, Chester, Drexel Hill, Aston, Springfield, Marcus Hook, Boothwyn, Glenolden, Collingdale, Chadds Ford, Concordville, Chester County, and more.
-Contact us on how to stop a foreclosure and sheriff’s sale.
+Contact us to stop a home foreclosure and sheriff’s sale.

-Sheriff Sale Lawyer: What do I do if my Delaware County home is up for Sheriff’s Sale?
+Delaware County Foreclosure Lawyer: What do I do if my home is up for Sheriff’s Sale?

 There are two types of Delaware County Sheriff’s Sales.
 One, a tax sale, will occur when the property owner fails to pay either their water bill, sewer bill, school tax, or property tax.
 Two, a mortgage foreclosure sale, will occur if the home owner does not pay their monthly mortgage payment.